ibm-cloud-docs/key-protect/monitor-sysdig-metrics.md

 Before you provision an instance of {{site.data.keyword.mon_short}}, consider the following guidance:

-- You will need to enable a [enabled metrics policy](/docs/key-protect?topic=key-protect-manage-sysdig-metrics) in the {{site.data.keyword.keymanagementserviceshort}} instance in order to retrieve operational metrics.
+- You will need to enable a [metrics policy](/docs/key-protect?topic=key-protect-manage-sysdig-metrics) in the {{site.data.keyword.keymanagementserviceshort}} instance in order to retrieve operational metrics.